He’s 7 years old — and he’s YouTube’s highest earner of 2018

 “Originally, we just uploaded videos for our families, outside the U.S., just to share,” Ryan’s dad, Shion, told NBC News.
 “All of a sudden, we noticed many other people watching it, too.”

-Ryan’s primary audience is comprised of three- to six-year old children and their parents.
+Ryan’s primary audience is comprised of 3- to 6-year old children and their parents.

 Earlier this year, Ryan went beyond the world of videos — putting his name and face on a collection of Ryan’s World toys that’s now being sold at Walmart, Target and on Amazon.
 The collection features products that Ryan loves to play with his and has shown his fans in his videos — including slime, putty, and Squishies.